The What, Why, and How of Git and GitHub

 git add newfilename.txt

-git commit -m "Rename oldfilename.txt to newfilename.txt."Once you have reviewed the detected changes and approve saving or sharing them, use git commit to promote the staged version to become the latest copy reflected in the .git directory 15.
-The most recent Committed Edits are then synced to the GitHub server as a “peer-to-peer” patch.
+git commit -m "Rename oldfilename.txt to newfilename.txt."Once you have reviewed the detected changes and approve saving them, use git commit to promote the staged version to the latest copy in the .git directory 16.
+The most recent Committed Edits are then available for syncing with the remote GitHub repository through a “peer-to-peer” patch.
+These core commands are used regardless of whether the file being tracked is new or has prior versions saved in the project .git directory.

 Remote Storage and Distribution

-When you use Git to interact with a remote repository stored in GitHub, there are three core commands: clone, push, and pull.
-In the second part of this workshop, I cover these operations in greater detail, so do not worry too much about the exact purpose or definition of these commands right now.
+When using Git to interact with a remote repository on GitHub, there are three core commands: git clone, git push, and git pull.
+These operations will be covered in greater detail later in this chapter, so don’t worry too much about their exact differences right now.
+The figure below illustrates the subtle distinctions between these commands.

 Safeguarding Information Transfer Processes

-When your local device interacts with GitHub, several security checks are performed.
-For instance:
+When your local device interacts with GitHub, several security checks are performed to protect your data 28:

-- You must confirm that you have the necessary permissions to access specific content on GitHub.
+- Confirm you have the necessary permissions to access specific content

-SSH operates by utilizing a pair of keys - a private key and a public key.
-Information gets encrypted when being sent between servers, and only a key pair match can decrypt the information when it is received.
+- SSH uses a pair of keys—a private key and a public key.
+Information is encrypted when sent between servers, and only the matching key pair can decrypt it upon receipt.

-HTTPS facilitates the secure transmission of information over an encrypted internet connection.
+- HTTPS facilitates secure transmission of information over an encrypted internet connection.
 Decryption occurs when the correct username and Personal Access Token (PAT) are provided.

 Section Glossary